conmaol/maglocunus/AI/LLMs/ngrams.md

 §2.7.
 Bigram language models are <mark>Markov models</mark> – the class of probabilistic models that assume that we can predict the probability of some future unit without looking too far into the past.
 More specifically, bigram language models are <mark>first-order</mark> Markov models, a simple kind of Markov chain (ie. weighted finite state automaton) which has one state for each word.

 §2.8.
-Note that the product of many probabilities gets smaller the more probabilities we multiple, leading to <mark>numeric underflow</mark>.
+Note that the product of many probabilities gets smaller the more probabilities we multiply, leading to <mark>numeric underflow</mark>.
 It is more customary to do the computation in <mark>log space</mark> – adding the logs of each probability, and taking the anti-log of the result.

 §2.9.
 Bigram training is an example of <mark>Maximum Likelihood Estimation</mark> (MLE) – using relative frequencies means that the likelihood of the training set given the model is maximised.
 This can lead to sparse look-up tables with lots of 0 probabilities – see discussion of ‘smoothing’ below.